1985 – 1986: SOME WORDS – Mickey Penguin.

 The Psychic TV performances that I managed to attend in 1986 were inspirational, with the exception of the Virgin Megastore performance which was pretty much just busking in between the racks and the cardboard cut-outs of Brian Jones.
 At these perfomances I would normally be with ‘Psychic’ Rod from Ipswich.
 A friend who’s interest in Throbbing Gristle and Psychic TV was immense.
 I must stop and think of Rod now, as I know that he loved Genesis very much.
 Rod must be hurting at this time.

-The Psychic TV performances that I attended in 1986 started in March at the Kilburn National Ballroom with Golden Horde and Zodiac Mindwarp in support.
+The Psychic TV performances that I attended in 1986 started in March at the Kilburn National Ballroom with Golden Horde, Annie Anxiety and Zodiac Mindwarp in support.

 In April, London’s Virgin Megastore.
 Psychic TV performing next to the record racks for around thirty minutes in the afternoon to perplexed punters walking around.
 The Hackney Hell Crew turned up in their unwashed glory to pretty much take the piss, throw some ‘BRIAN JONES DIED FOR YOUR SINS’ stickers around, and to avoid the store detectives so as to thieve some records.

-July was a trip to the Basildon Peace Festival with Erasure and lots of other bands and artists who I have forgotten about.
-I recorded Psychic TV’s performance that afternoon and there is a YouTube post below of the audio from that cassette tape.
+July there was a trip to the Basildon Peace Festival with Erasure and lots of other bands and artists who I have forgotten about.
+I recorded Psychic TV’s performance that afternoon and there is a YouTube post scrolling further on towards the middle of this post, of the audio from that cassette tape.

-There was a performance in October at the Town And Country Club in Kentish Town with Primal Scream (and the Godfathers I think) in support.
+There was a performance in October at the Town And Country Club in Kentish Town with Primal Scream, Shockheaded Peters, ex Lemon Kitten Karl Blake’s band, the Shamen (a very early gig for the eventual big hitters in the charts, with ‘Move Any Mountain’ and ‘Ebeneezer Goode’, and the Godfathers in support.

 That was that for 1986.